 - Innovation and creativity

-- Have good IT skills, including experience of products such as Microsoft Office, and the ability to quickly learn new computer software as appropriate
+- Have good IT skills, including experience with Microsoft Office and the ability to pick up new software quickly

 - Enjoy working as a team, but also able to work independently

 - Have good organisational and time management skills

 - Show cultural awareness and sensitivity and a commitment to equality

 And it would be an added bonus if you could show experience of:

 - Working (voluntarily or in a paid role) in a customer-facing role